Ford Territory (China): Vietnam

 The Territory was launched in Vietnam on 10 October 2022, with three trim levels: Trend, Titanium and Titanium X. All variants are powered by a 1.5-litre EcoBoost turbocharged petrol engine.
 The Sport trim was added in September 2024 to sit between the Titanium and Titanium X trim levels.

-The facelifted Territory launched on 15 August 2025, with the same trim levels and engine option from the pre-facelift model.
+The facelifted Territory was launched in Vietnam on 15 August 2025, with the same trim levels and engine option from the pre-facelift model.
 The Sport trim was discontinued for the facelift model.
+In July 2026, the Platinum trim was added as the flagship variant.